Greta Kuckhoff: After World War II

 Beginning in 1946, Kuckhoff worked in business and government within the German Democratic Republic (GDR), working within the SED and organizations.
 From 1949 to 1958, she was a representative in the provincial Volkskammer; from 1950 to 1958, she was the president of the central bank that preceded the GDR's Staatsbank.
 In 1958, she had a disagreement within the SED and was forced out of the bank, though officially, she stepped down for her health.
 Following her removal from the bank, she became active in the Peace Council of the GDR.
 In 1964, she became vice president of the Council and a member of the World Peace Council.
 In 1972, she published her memoirs under the title, Vom Rosenkranz zur Roten Kapelle.

 Kuckhoff died in Wandlitz, aged 78.
-Her ashes are buried at the Memorial to the Socialists.
+She was cremated and honoured with burial in the Pergolenweg Ehrengrab section of Berlin's Friedrichsfelde Cemetery.

 Legacy

 There are streets in Berlin, Leipzig, Aachen and Lützen named Kuckhoffstraße, after Greta and Adam Kuckhoff.
 The installation of a stolperstein for Greta Kuckhoff in Frankfurt on the Oder is planned for 5 May 2012.